Updated: October 2, 2024

 • Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed that outlines the terms and conditions of the property purchase.

-• Energy Certificate: This document provides information about the energy efficiency of the property and must be presented to you by the seller.
+• Energy Certificate: This document provides information about the property’s energy efficiency and must be presented to you by the seller.
 Read our guide, Portugal’s Energy Performance Certificate Explained, to learn more.

-• Imposto de Selo: The stamp duty payment, which is a tax required by the Tax Authority for property transactions.
+• Imposto de Selo: The stamp duty payment is a tax required by the Tax Authority for property transactions.

 A few of the potential pitfalls you may encounter that you may need the help of an expert navigating include but are not limited to:

-• Legal complexities with property title deeds or debts attached to the property may lead to lengthy legal battles
+• Legal complexities with property deeds or debts attached to the property may lead to lengthy legal battles.

-• Unknowingly neglecting to account for additional expenses beyond the property’s listed price, such as mortgage costs for foreign buyers, property taxes, notary fees, and registration expenses
+• Unknowingly neglecting to account for additional expenses beyond the property’s listed price, such as mortgage costs for foreign buyers, property taxes, notary fees, and property registration expenses.

-Seeking the professional services of a buyer’s agent or experienced local real estate agent will help you understand the intricacies of property purchases in Portugal, navigate setbacks successfully, and save you from a number of potential roadblocks along the way.
+Seeking the professional services of a buyer’s agent or experienced local real estate agent will help you understand the intricacies of Porto property purchases, navigate setbacks successfully, and avoid several potential roadblocks.

 Financing Your Property in Portugal

-Once you have decided on the perfect location and property for your investment in Porto real estate, you can begin planning how you will finance your purchase.
-In this section, we take a look at how you can plan your budget and the financing options Portugal offers for buying a home.
+Once you have decided how you will finance your property purchase, you can start your search for the perfect location and property in Porto real estate, whether you’re on the hunt for a modern apartment or a spacious villa with sea views.
+In this section, we look at how to plan your budget and Portugal’s bank financing options for buying a home.

 Get your budget straight